eyit/abs/README.md

 # bitbucket
-'a simple cli interface to the REST api'
+'a cli interface to the BitBucket REST API (v1.0)'

 ## Feature(s)
+- create
+    "create a repository"
+- delete
+    "delete a repository"
 - init
     "initalize with user/password"
-- create
+- list
-    "curl to create repository with REST api"
+    "list repositories"